joeytharpe1/starwars/README.md

 ## A Star Wars website

-In this project i created a mobile first, reactive star wars website using Material UI for the first time.
+In this project i created a mobile first, reactive star wars website using Material UI.

 ### Inspiration